ohjho/starter_guide_face_recog/_text_files/primer.md

 In contrast, **Recognition** is a multi-class classification: One-face vs. All Faces

 ## Face Detection
-Face detection is merely detecting faces in a picture, video or in real time.
-It has already implemented to many areas such as auto focusing camera.
+Face detection is the process of finding faces in pictures or videos (recorded or real time).
+It has already been implemented to areas such as auto focusing camera.

 Detecting a face is generally easier than recognising the face of a specific person.
-All human faces shares some universal properties of the human face such as the eyes region is relatively darker than its neighbour pixels and nose and forehead region is brighter than eye region.
+All human faces shares some universal properties.
+For example, the eyes region is relatively darker than its neighbour pixels; and the nose and forehead region is brighter.

 Therefore face detection algorithm searches general human face features as segments in the whole image.

 ### Face Detection Methods